heroku/on-heroku-chrome-extension/README.md

 # On Heroku for Google Chrome

-A Google Chrome extension which shows a Heroku logo on the address bar if a web site is hosted on Heroku.
+A Google Chrome extension which tells if the current web site is running on Heroku.

+When a web site is on Heroku, you'll see a Heroku icon like this:

 ![screenshot](images/screenshot.png)